 Cable Modem: This type of modem is designed in a way to carry radio and television signals.
 It can be configured internally/ externally with the television line to convert the signals into the compatible mode.

-Mobile broadband Modems: This type of modem makes use of mobile telephone lines such as GRPS, Wi-Max, UMTS,etc. It is also called wireless modems.
-They are built-in in a PC or a laptop.
+Mobile Broadband Modems: This type of modem makes use of mobile telephone lines such as GRPS, Wi-Max, UMTS, etc. It is also called wireless modems.
+They come built-in with a PC or a laptop.
 They can also be inserted inside the USB port for internet access.

 Half Duplex Modem: This type of modem allows you to transmit a signal in one direction at one time.
 So, if the modem is receiving the incoming signal, then it displays indication light to the sending point to stop transmitting data till the time it completes the process of receiving signals.